 .His paintings, whose meticulous creation requires time and patience, are contemporary « mille-fleurs », and were presented for the first time in a personal exhibition in 2017 in Brussels.

-.His works are the result of a unique combination of three bases of pictorial Art, from Laurent’s three regions of origin : the Mille-fleurs from Western France, the Polynesian Tatoo as a way to cover his paintings with floral patterns, and Eastern Asia’s Sumi-E to put narrative elements.
+.His works are the result of a unique combination of characteristic elements from two of Laurent’s main regions of origin : the Mille-fleurs from Western France, and the Polynesian Tatoo as a way to cover his paintings with floral patterns, or to put narrative elements.
+These elements are usually original Maori drawings used for tattoos that Laurent revised for a more contemporary adaptation, and to connect with this part of his identity.

 .Though the different themes chosen for his series of artworks, Laurent tries to convey the sensations experienced by people with Sensory Processing Sensitivity : the uninterrupted onslaught of informations and details that saturate the mind.
 Working with delicate but complex colour contrasts, he seeks to show the importance that some harmless elements can have, the impossible exit from this mental blur and a representation of the ways found to balance oneself facing this pressure.